spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites.md

 template: howto-guide-template
 ---

-This section of the Spryker documentation describes the prerequisites for installing Spryker in Docker on Linux, MacOS, and Windows.
+This section describes the prerequisites for installing Spryker in Docker on Linux, MacOS, and Windows.

 To review the installation prerequisites for your operating system, see the following documents:
 * [Installing Docker prerequisites on Linux](/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-linux.html)